EDI-N/Docs_en/docs/Legal_info/Rules.rst

 Debiting from the personal account is performed:

 * During the activation of the tariff package (adding services, choosing a new package, changing the tariff package) for the current month in full value of the tariff package without taking into account the activation date, unused options (number of deliveries, number of ESD transactions, etc.);
-* Out-of-limit options will be debited from the Personal Account on the 1st of the following month as EUR 2.00 each in UAH equivalent by the exchange rate of the National Bank of Ukraine on the date of the out-of-limit option + 3%.
+* Out-of-limit options will be debited from the Personal Account on the 1st of the following month in accordance with the value specified in the description of the tariff package.
 * Every 01 day of the month in full price of the selected tariff package, if the parameter "Auto prolongation" is set when choosing a tariff package.
 Debiting from the Personal Account is performed automatically.
 Debiting from the Personal Account is performed in the national currency of Ukraine - hryvnia in euro equivalent at the rate of the National Bank of Ukraine on the date of crediting to the Personal Account + 3%.
 In case of insufficiency of funds on the Personal Account, debiting does not take place and access is blocked until the Personal Account is replenished by the appropriate amount.

 7.3 Annulment of the remaining funds of the selected tariff package on the Personal Account